Climate Action Plan

 Climate Action Plan Documents

-As of 2014, Cornell University has moved to updating the Climate Action Plan as a "living document."
+As of 2014, Cornell University began treating the campus Climate Action Plan as a "living document."
 Rather than a single comprehensive updated report, the 2013 CAP is considered the basis document, with new reports added as supplementary strategy over time.

 The 2013 Climate Action Plan Update - commonly referred to as the 2013 Roadmap - can be considered the most recent comprehensive document and is a good place to begin to understand the University's strategy to achieve carbon neutrality goals.
 Subsequent reports such as Options for a Carbon Neutral Campus have focused on creating plans or research implementation strategies for specific aspects of the CAP, but have not substantially altered the initial strategy outlined in the 2009 original plan or 2013 update.